huangsam/terraform-aws/README.md

 - `django`
 - `network`

-Keep in mind that the base `main.tf` publishes state to S3.
-Please verify that the machine running Terraform has proper IAM credentials and the associated IAM user can perform list, get and put operations on the bucket.
+Running a Terraform deployments should trigger an action to publish state to S3.
+Please verify that Terraform machine has proper IAM credentials to perform list, get and put operations for S3.